toyoshim/iona-us/docs/firmware_en.md

 - Ver 1.35 Allow to send inputs even while pressing SERVICE+TEST.
 You can enter the settings mode iff you keep them pressed for 0.5-5.0 sec.
 - Ver 1.40 Add analog layout, option config, and screen position input support.
 - Ver 1.41 Add namco NA-JV compatible mode and several option conmfigs.
-- Ver 1.42c Changed to ack with successful status for the main ID command.
+- Ver 1.42d Changed to ack with successful status for the main ID command and namco vendor specific commands.

 ## Firmware Compatibility
 All controllers that conform Xbox 360, or Xbox One series protocols are expected to work fine.